MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 ### Dependencies and variables

-The `uploadToBlob.ts` TypeScript file loads the dependencies, and pulls in the required variables by either environment variables or hard-coded strings.
+The `azure-storage-blob.ts` TypeScript file loads the dependencies, and pulls in the required variables by either environment variables or hard-coded strings.

 | Variable | Description |
 |--|--|